Indians of North America

-Overview The papers of Frederica de Laguna consist of family and personal photographs, collections of clippings, typescripts, and publication materials of this Bryn Mawr College professor and distinguished scholar in anthropology, specializing in Arctic cultures.
+The papers of Frederica de Laguna consist of family and personal photographs, collections of clippings, typescripts, and publication materials of this Bryn Mawr College professor and scholar in anthropology, who studied Arctic cultures.

-Scope and Content note This collection contains a single photocopy of James Emlen's journal, dated 1794.
-The diary details Emlen's travels in rural Pennsylvania to small towns and settlements of fellow quakers.
-Entries often describe tensions and interactions between the white settlers and the Native American populations.
+The diary details Emlen's travels in rural Pennsylvania to small towns and settlements of fellow Quakers.
+Entries often describe tensions and interactions between white settlers and Indigenous populations.
 Treaties between white settlers and native groups are also discussed.